on the cheap and sleazy side (www.cheapandsleazy.net)

 Yes, I know ... it's a bit of a daunting task ... but not to worry; editing sound is just like editing text in a word processor: Cut (Control-X, remember?), Copy (Control-C, remember?) and Paste (Control-V, remember?) all work the same way.

-For those of you that don't "remember," take a look at my Got Fear? piece; all these (and more!) keyboard shortcuts are discussed therein.
+For those of you that don't "remember," take a look at the "Keyboard Commands" section in Got Fear?; all these (and more!) keyboard shortcuts are discussed therein.

 The hard part is selecting just the commercials.

-"Personally, I would think the hardest part would be importing the audio from a VCR into my computer."
+"Personally, I Would Think the Hardest Part Would be Importing the Audio From a VCR into my Ccomputer."

 Well, I suppose you're right; there are a few pitfalls you'll need to watch for ... overdriving your input into Audacity being just one of those.